publiccodeyml/publiccode.yml/README.md

 such projects is a lack of discoverability and that it is hard to find out what project can actually work in the context of a different public administration.

 The `publiccode.yml` file is meant to solve all those problems.
-As such, it is an easily readable file for civil servants that are trying to figure out whether a project will work for them, and easily readable for computers as well.
+It is an easily readable file for civil servants that are trying to figure out whether a project will work for them, and easily readable by computers as well.
 It contains information such as:
-* the title and description of the project or product in English and/or other languages;
+* the title and description of the project in English and/or other languages;
 * the development status, e.g. `concept`, `development`, `beta`, `stable`, `obsolete`;
 * which organisation developed the project;
 * who is caring for the maintenance and when this expires;
 * who to contact for technical or support inquiries;
-* what national and local legal frameworks this project or product is designed for;
+* what national and local legal frameworks the project is designed for;
-* what software dependencies this project or product has.
+* what software dependencies the project has.

 The `publiccode.yml` file format should both be able to easily be added to any new project, as well as grow with the project as it expands beyond the original